Welcome to the Saltaire UNESCO Experience – don’t just visit Saltaire, live Saltaire!

 Saltaire Village Experience encompasses Salts Walks and Talks.
 We are the only tour guides genuinely based in Saltaire World Heritage village.

 As well as costumed guided walking tours for groups, schools and clubs, talks and presentations can be tailor made…with subjects to meet your group’s needs.
 Individuals are also catered for or can join a group walk.

 informative, entertaining, instructive, educational, hilarious, brilliant tours.

 Call us today on 01274 599887 or 07801 449105.

 Book your own guided UNESCO Saltaire Village Experience.

-We work with all the tourism providers and traders in Saltaire and can link you to: the Bradford Visitor Information Centre, Salts Mill, refreshment and accommodation providers, Titus Salt Boat Hire, Victoria Hall & the Wurlitzer, vintage clothing shops, Saltaire Inspired (the arts trail), Saltaire Stories, Saltaire Archives, Saltaire Festival, Roberts Park, Saltaire Review, Shipley Glen Tramway, places to eat and much more.
+We work with all the tourism providers and traders in Saltaire and can link you to: the Bradford Visitor Information Centre, Salts Mill, refreshment and accommodation providers, Titus Salt Boat Hire, Victoria Hall & the Wurlitzer, vintage clothing shops, Saltaire Inspired (the arts trail), Saltaire Collection Saltaire Archives, Saltaire Festival, Roberts Park, Shipley Glen Tramway, places to eat and much more.

 Here are just a few comments from some of our recent visitors.